SJTU-PLV/nominal-compcert-popl22-artifact/README.md

 instantiations of block ids and supports.
 One can provide different implementations for `Module Block` in  [`common/Values.v`](Nominal-CompCert/common/Values.v) and `Module Sup` in [`common/Memory.v`](Nominal-CompCert/common/Memory.v).
-As long as these implementations satisfy the corresponding interfaces (`Module Block <: BLOCK` and `Module Sup <: SUP`), the entire proof of Nominal CompCert holds.
+As long as these implementations satisfy the corresponding interfaces (`Module Block <: BLOCK` and `Module Sup <: SUP`), the entire proof of Nominal CompCert still holds.

 ## Extension 2: Nominal CompCert with Structured Memory Space